SarahAzrin/Indigenous-Peoples-Group/README.md

 ## Religion

 The traditional Sámi religion that was practiced until the 17th century was a type of polytheism and animism which is the belief of the supernatural and that objects, places, and creatures all have a spiritual essence.
 Their religion was tied closely to the land and had a deep connection between the natural and spiritual worlds.
 They felt it was important to connect ones personal spirituality with their daily life and it was very much at the forefront of their culture.
 They also engaged in ritual communication with the supernatural using __drums__, chants, or sacred objects, and practiced their religion at __sacred sites__ like mountains, springs, or other land formations.
 However, when Christianiaty became the dominant religion in the 17th century, the Sámi were forced to practice their religion at home in private and had to attend church on Sundays.
 They were considered to have witchcraft powers and were accused of sorcery.
 In fact, in 1720 the Sámi inhabitants of Norway had their __drums__ or other sacred objects burned, and sacred sites destroyed because of efforts to __colonize and convert them__.
-This was an explicit and forceful __violation of the Sámi peoples universal [human right](https://www.un.org/en/about-us/universal-declaration-of-human-rights) to religion and the ability to worship in peace and security__.
+This was an explicit and forceful __violation of the Sámi peoples universal [human right](https://www.un.org/en/about-us/universal-declaration-of-human-rights) to religion and the ability to worship in peace and security__.[^4]

 <param ve-compare curtain
        url="https://upload.wikimedia.org/wikipedia/commons/e/ed/Sami_shamanic_drum.JPG"